 Installations

-Installation with Scipion
+Installation with Scipion plugin manager

 The recommended way for users (not developers) to install and use Scipion is via the Scipion framework, where you can use Xmipp with other Cryo-EM-related software.